xlladdins/xll/docs/Excel4MacrosH-P.md

 **NAMES**(document\_text, type\_num, match\_text)

-Document\_text    is text that specifies the workbook whose names you want returned.
+Document\_text&nbsp;&nbsp;&nbsp;&nbsp;is text that specifies the workbook whose names you want returned.
 If document\_text is omitted, it is assumed to be the active workbook.

-Type\_num    is a number from 1 to 3 that specifies whether to include hidden names in the returned array.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that specifies
+whether to include hidden names in the returned array.

 |                     |                   |
 | ------------------- | ----------------- |